A nice bright airy coffee shop, there are two people serving behind the counter. There are a few people queuing.

 Community assets, not liabilities

 Community assets can help local organisations to develop a thriving and diverse civil society and promote long-term economic resilience in their neighbourhood.
-However, land and buildings are only assets if their use is capable of generating an income in addition to their on-going running costs.
+However, land and buildings are only assets if their use is capable of generating an income that covers their on-going running costs.

 Development Trust